-The New York District, U.S. Army Corps of Engineers proposes to perform maintenance dredging of the Port Jersey Channel Federal Navigation Project.
-The Port Jersey Channel was last dredged in 2016, as part of the New York and New Jersey Harbor Deepening Project (HDP), to remove accumulated sediments from the channel, including dredging the sediments above the PVSC Utility Corridor, with subsequent placement of dredged material at the Historic Area Remediation Site (HARS).
+The New York District, U.S. Army Corps of Engineers proposes to perform maintenance dredging of the Port Jersey Channel, NJ Federal Navigation Project to a depth of -50 feet MLLW plus 1-foot allowable overdepth or 2-foot allowable overdepth.
+The allowable overdepth of 1-foot or 2-foot will be based on the availability of funds.
+The Port Jersey Channel was last dredged in 2020 to remove accumulated sediments from the channel, including dredging the sediments above the PVSC Utility Corridor, with subsequent placement of dredged material at the Historic Area Remediation Site (HARS).

-This proposed maintenance dredging would remove approximately 288,000 CY of material to a depth of -50 feet MLLW plus 2-foot allowable overdepth, subject to the availability of funds, with subsequent placement at the HARS.
-The shoals above and around the steel plates covering the PVSC Utility Corridor would be dredged to a depth of -50 feet MLLW plus 1-foot allowable overdepth.
-Maintenance dredging of the channel would be accomplished by a mechanical dredge having an environmental clamshell bucket and is anticipated to occur in the fall/winter of 2019/2020.
-The entire reach will generally not require maintenance dredging; only areas where shoaling has reduced the depth of the channel will require dredging, as shown on the attached Figure Number 1.
+This proposed maintenance dredging would remove approximately 420,000 CY of material to a depth of -50 feet MLLW plus 1-foot allowable overdepth, or 435,000 CY of material to a depth of -50 feet MLLW plus 2-foot allowable overdepth, subject to the availability of funds.
+The dredged material will be placed at the HARS.
+The shoals above and around the steel plates covering the PVSC Utility Corridor would be dredged to a depth of -50 feet MLLW plus 0.5-foot allowable overdepth.
+Maintenance dredging of the channel would be accomplished by a mechanical dredge having an environmental clamshell bucket and is anticipated to occur in the summer/fall of 2024.
+The entire reach will generally not require maintenance dredging; only areas where shoaling has reduced the depth of the channel will require dredging, as shown on the attached Figure 1.